Raahe: Seventeenth century history

+18th century

+The Great Northern War, fought in the first two decades of the 18th century, and the Great Wrath nearly destroyed the town.
+In 1705, the population had been 641, while after the war this had decreased to 134, and the majority of the merchant class had escaped the war to Sweden.
+The town slowly recovered after the war, and trading started again.
+Raahe was given the right to international trade in 1791, which further enlivened the town's traffic and commerce.
+Goods such as tar, boards, tallow, butter, and fur were traded through Raahe, and improved road connections increased the competitiveness of the harbour.

+Climate

 Economy

 Raahe was granted Staple port rights in 1791 and was traditionally a harbor town.
 With industrialization, Raahe was reinvented as a steel and heavy industry city and has further developed with engineering services, ICT and software production.
 Raahe is known for steel, heavy machinery, engineering works, shipping and ICT.
 The Rautaruukki steel mill, which up to the 1980s was the largest single industrial site in the Nordic countries, is located in Raahe.
 The mill produces steel plate, coil and sheeting and semi-finished products for the engineering works.

 Traditionally, Raahe was a port city.
 In the late Age of Sail, the 1850s and on, shipping companies in Raahe owned Finland's largest fleet of sailing vessels, 60 in total at their height.
 Currently, the port of Raahe is the sixth busiest port in the country, with 700 ships visiting each year.
 Cargo that is transported through the port includes raw materials and loose cargo, steel, lumber, containers and contract-shipped goods.

 With the steel industry, Raahe has grown into the third largest city in the ex-Oulu province, after Oulu and Kajaani.
 Like Oulu, the city promotes the ICT business, with the help of the steel industry (ProMetal and Steelpolis) and ICT industry (Softpolis) business incubators/business parks.

 The municipal tax rate is 19.75%.
 In 2007, the structure of the economy was as follows: agriculture and forestry 1%, construction 6%, manufacturing 43%, and retail, services and public services 50%.
 The sub-region includes the municipalities of Pyhäjoki and Siikajoki.

+Sports

+The men's pesäpallo team Pattijoen Urheilijat competes in the Superpesis national league, playing at Rännäri Stadium.

 Transportation

 The European route E8 goes through the city, and is the biggest mean of land transportation in Raahe.
 Raahe also has bus transportation by various companies.
-The Raahe railway station next to the Raahe Railroad was closed from passenger traffic in 1965.
+The Raahe railway station next to the Raahe Railroad was closed from passenger traffic in 1966.
 Ticket selling ended in 2000.